Join us for an adventure in flavor!

 • Veggies – Onion, celery and green bell pepper.
 The “Holy Trinity” of Louisiana cooking.

-• Chicken broth
+• Chicken broth – I like Better then Bouillon.

 • Seasonings – Creole seasoning and bay leaves.

-• White rice – We use basmati.
+• White rice

 How to Make Red Beans and Rice

-Add the onion, celery and bell pepper.
-Sauté till it becomes soft.
+Sauté “trinity”: Add the onion, celery and bell pepper.
+Sauté till they become soft.

-Add the tomato paste, garlic and Creole seasoning.
+Add the flavor enhancers: Add the tomato paste, garlic and Creole seasoning.
 Cook 3-4 minutes.

 Tip: Look for a lower sodium Creole seasoning, as some store bought brands are way too salty.
 Or better yet, make your own Homemade Creole Seasoning.

-Return the sausage to the pan, along with drained beans, chicken broth and bay leaves.
+Simmer the beans: Return the sausage to the pan, along with drained beans, chicken broth and bay leaves.
 Bring to a low simmer, and cook for 30 minutes.

-While the beans are simmering, cook the rice according to the directions on the package.
+Cook rice, and serve: While the beans are simmering, cook the rice according to the directions on the package.
+Serve up a generous portion of both red beans and rice.

 How to Prep Dried Red Beans

 If using dried beans, they must first be soaked and cooked.
-For this recipe, use about 1.5 cups of dried beans
+For this recipe, use about 1.5 cups of dried beans.

+Add the beans to a large pot and cover with at least 2 inches of cold water.
+Soak at least 8 hours.
 Drain, then refill the pot with water.
 Salt generously.
 Bring to a boil, then reduce to a simmer and cook for about 2 hours, or until the beans are soft to your liking.

 Variations